V-kr0pt/V-kr0pt/README.md

 # Hi there!
 Welcome to my GitHub Profile! 👋

 I'm Vitor França, an Electrical Engineer currently working as a Research Engineer at EMBRAPII (CEAR/UFPB Unit).
-I did an exchange program at Télécom Paris specializing in Data Science and Image Processing.

 I completed an academic exchange at Télécom Paris, where I specialized in Data Science and Image Processing.
 Since then, I’ve been working on R&D projects that bridge engineering, AI, and real-world industrial applications.